flaf/miscellaneous/puppet/modules/mcollective/README.md

 openssl rsa -in 'private_key.pem' -out 'public_key.pem' -outform PEM -pubout
 ```

-The `server_enabled` parameter is a boolean and its default
+The `service_enabled` parameter is a boolean and its default
 value is `true`.
 If set to `false`, the mcollective service
 will be stopped and disabled (no automatic start during the
 boot).